GT-STAR-Lab/MARBLER/robotarium_eval/README.md

 ## Note on File Types
 The acceptable files types in the Robotarium are ` .m`, `.jpg`, `.jpeg`, `.png`, `.gif`, `.tiff`, `.bmp`, `.py`, `.mat`, `.npy`, and `.mexa64 ` <br>
 Therefore, I am using `.tiff` for `.th` files, `.mat` for `.json` files, and `.npy` for `.yaml` files.
 It is not required you follow these conventions.

+## Testing
+This has only been tested on agents trained using epymarl